 It's hard to save for later if you don't know where your money's going today.
 No, you don't need a receipt for every purchase or a detailed forensic model of your transactions (unless you're into that).
 Start by looking at a few big numbers: how much you earn in a month, how much you usually spend, and whether there's any money left over.
 From there, you can create a budget.

-"We suggest the 50/15/5 budgeting guideline," says Ashley Tran, vice president, branch leader at Fidelity.
-"Ideally, spend no more than 50% of your after-tax income on essentials; contribute 15% of your pre-tax income, including any employer match, to retirement savings; and then put 5% of after-tax income into short-term savings for an emergency savings.
+"We suggest the 50/15/5 budgeting guideline," says Kelly Lannan, senior vice president, Emerging Customers, at Fidelity.
+"Ideally, allocate around 50% of your after-tax income to essentials; contribute 15% of your pre-tax income, including any employer match, to retirement savings; and then put at least 5% of after-tax income into short-term savings for emergency savings.
 Anything left over is for spending on nonessentials and for additional savings."

 Once you've set up your budget, you can start identifying ways to spend less and save more.